The 12 Hallmarks of Aging in Dogs, Explained

 If the pet is difficult to sample, mention that early so the clinic can plan a cystocentesis (sterile needle sample) or a calm collection strategy.
 For cats, note litter type and box habits; for dogs, note whether urine is collected on leash walks or in a yard.
 These practical details affect sample quality, which affects whether the next step is recheck, culture, imaging, or broader disease screening.

-One of the hardest parts of proteinuria is the mismatch between lab concern and a pet that still plays, eats, and cuddles.
-That mismatch is common, especially early in CKD or early in glomerular disease, because kidneys can compensate within a wide range before obvious symptoms appear.
-This is why veterinarians lean on repeatable markers—UPC, blood pressure, creatinine/SDMA, and urine concentration—to decide whether the situation is stable or narrowing the repair window (Polzin, 2011).
+The hardest part for families is the mismatch between lab concern and a pet that still plays, eats, and cuddles.
+That mismatch is common early in kidney disease, because kidneys compensate across a wide range before symptoms show.
+Repeatable markers — UPC, blood pressure, creatinine/SDMA, urine concentration — exist to catch drift the couch cannot.

-What to track rubric (progress indicators): (1) weekly weight, (2) daily appetite notes, (3) water intake or litter clump size changes, (4) vomiting/diarrhea episodes, (5) energy and willingness to exercise or play, (6) urination comfort (straining, urgency), (7) any swelling of limbs or belly.
-These markers help the veterinarian connect lab trends to real-life function and adjust plans before a crisis.
+What to track between rechecks: (1) weekly weight, (2) daily appetite notes, (3) water intake or litter clump size, (4) vomiting or diarrhea episodes, (5) energy and willingness to play, (6) urination comfort (straining, urgency), (7) any swelling of limbs or belly.
+These connect lab trends to real-life function so the plan adjusts before a crisis.

 Putting It Together: a Calm, Stepwise Plan